Designing virtual simulations for pharmacy education

 In March 2024, over 40 students who completed the modules expressed interest in participating in an experiential learning event hosted by UofT.

-Working with STEM Fellowship, the completed simulations were hosted in a virtual classroom for high school students in the GTA to access anywhere.
+In partnership with STEM Fellowship, the completed simulations were hosted in a virtual classroom for high school students in the GTA to access anywhere.

-As of 2025, the simulations have reaching 300+ students across multiple institutions in the GTA.
+As of May 2025, the simulations have reaching 300+ students across multiple institutions in the GTA.

-They have been used in STEM Fellowship programs, UofT undergraduate pharmacy courses, within the PharmPath program, and also by the Ontario College of Pharmacists one of their online training programs.
+They have been used in STEM Fellowship programs, UofT undergraduate pharmacy courses, within the PharmPath program, and also by the Ontario College of Pharmacists in one of their online training programs.

 The team invited me back to design and develop an second set of simulations using a similar approach.